Bincy10n/Profile/README.md

  🌱 Actively exploring both data analysis and software engineering methodologies to broaden knowledge and expertise.

-💬 Ask me about **Python, R, Data Analysis, and Software Engineering**
+💬 Ask me about **Python, R, Data Analysis, Sql ,Power Bi and Software Engineering**

 ⚡ Fun fact **I love experimenting with new tech tools and frameworks**